seongwonkc/argosyfinal/src/posts/2024-11-27-the-anatomy-of-a-slump-psychology-of-elite-athletes.md

 ---
+title: >-
-title: "The Anatomy of a Slump: Deconstructing the Psychological Pressures on Elite Athletes"
+  The Anatomy of a Slump: Deconstructing the Psychological Pressures on Elite Athletes
-author: "Hannah Ryu and Yonghyuk Choi"
+author: Hannah Ryu and Yonghyuk Choi
-category: "Interdisciplinary"
+category: Interdisciplinary
-date: "2024-11-27T00:00:00.000Z"
+date: '2024-11-27T00:00:00.000Z'
-layout: "layouts/post.njk"
+layout: layouts/post.njk
 tags:
   - sports psychology
   - sports
   - psychology
   - performance
+excerpt: >-
-excerpt: "They are the best in the world, yet sometimes they inexplicably forget how to do the very thing that made them great.
-A psychology writer and a sports editor team up to explore the terrifying phenomenon of 'the yips' and choking under pressure."
+  They are the best in the world, yet sometimes they inexplicably forget how to do the very thing that made them great.
+A psychology writer and a sports editor team up to explore the terrifying phenomenon of 'the yips' and choking under pressure.
-image:
+image: /assets/images/2024/the-anatomy-of-a-slump-psychology-of-elite-athletes.jpg
-image_credit:
+image_credit: Natalia Churina — Unsplash
 ---

 **By Hannah Ryu and Yonghyuk Choi**